LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/agent-groups-workload-distribution.md

 {: .notice}

-Advanced workload distribution need to be activated through your LivePerson Account Team.
+Advanced workload distribution needs to be activated through your LivePerson Account Team.
 In order for the Advance Workload Distribution feature to appear on the individual skill page, you must have at least two agent groups configured on the account.

 1. On the **Users** area, in the **Skills** tab, click on the skill you wish to edit.
 2. In the **Advanced Workload Distribution** section, click on the toggle to enable this feature.